MrSzasz/FullStack_Notes-app/README.md

 ## Tests

-This app uses Vitest for the Backend and the Frontend, and Cypress for E2E in the Frontend.
+This app utilizes Vitest for both the backend and the frontend, along with Cypress for end-to-end testing in the frontend.

 ### Prerequisites